nmfs-opensci/CloudComputingSetup/README.md

 ## Fisheries Cloud Program

 NOAA Fisheries Cloud Program rolled out a Cloud Compute Accelerator Pilot in early 2025: [Enhancing NOAA Fisheries’ Mission with Google Cloud Workstations](https://docs.google.com/document/d/1u7R5KjfEDYdwYTvO9kU6EyeHfG7dV9TQizIyCn8seO0/edit?tab=t.0).
-Following the conclusion of this Pilot Program, they have compiled [Frequently Asked Questions](https://docs.google.com/document/d/1U1PzGS7G70xsXtD6F6WxkjTSCw7bwNVyZ-YnFyOLOqU/edit?tab=t.0) for pilot participants and new users.
+Following the conclusion of this Pilot Program, they have released a [Fisheries Cloud Program](https://docs.google.com/document/d/1nziPdPULoRWOYQ9WKzISNUgJvANACvfYpFr1z3Ro2Bc/edit?tab=t.0) and compiled [Frequently Asked Questions](https://docs.google.com/document/d/1U1PzGS7G70xsXtD6F6WxkjTSCw7bwNVyZ-YnFyOLOqU/edit?tab=t.0) for pilot participants and new users.

 ## Setting up a Google Cloud Workstation

-Selecting the right size, importance of shutting down workstation when done, when to use/not to use workstations, etc.
+*Selecting the right size, importance of shutting down workstation when done, when to use/not to use workstations, etc.*

+**BACK UP YOUR WORK** and use the cloud workstations to run existing scripts, not to develop code.
+It is important to the community that we monitor usage for costs and be aware that these workstations automatically delete after 6 months of no use.
+High resource users, please see [Fisheries Cloud Program Section 4.0 High-Performance and Custom Workstations (FMC-Funded Option)](https://docs.google.com/document/d/1nziPdPULoRWOYQ9WKzISNUgJvANACvfYpFr1z3Ro2Bc/edit?tab=t.0#heading=h.65j2qoyirqa8): "The enterprise offering is designed to cover standard analytical needs.
+If your work requires high-cost, specialized resources, such as GPUs, larger machine types (beyond Large), or custom-developed images for specific program workflows, these resources are available, and treated as independent GCP projects, and billed according to the annual GCP cost recovery process."

 ## Requesting a Google Data Bucket